sailplatform/caliper-python/README.rst

 Caliper-python
 ==============

-`Caliper-python` is a Python client for `Caliper <http://imsglobal.org/>`_ that provides an implementation of the Caliper Sensor API.
+`Caliper-python` is a Python client package for `Caliper <http://imsglobal.org/>`_ that provides an implementation of the Caliper Sensor API.

 **NOTE**: Access to this draft code is reserved for IMS Contributing Members who are active participants of the IMS Learning Analytics Task